gfarrell/Jave/README.md

 The first argument, the behaviour name, is the data-behaviour attribute that this behaviour will be associated with.
 The second argument is the behaviour itself.

 All behaviours should have the function signature `function($el, api)`.
 The first argument is just the jQuery'd element, but the second argument is an instance of the JaveAPI applied to this element.

+### Running Jave manually

+If you have added elements to the DOM and want to add behaviours to them (e.g. for externally loaded HTML) then you can easily run Jave again on either the whole `document.body` (which won't be as fast) or on the parent element.
+Jave stores a list of which behaviours have been applied to each element, so you don't have to worry about something getting duplicated.

 ### The JaveAPI object